 Late one afternoon, one of the men in that posse saw Rodriguez slipping across the river back into Mexico.
 Since there was no time to collect any other members of the posse, the Ranger decided to trail Rodriguez at a discreet distance back to Rodriguez’s village.
 Once there, the Ranger watched Rodriguez mingle with the people in the village square and then go into the cantina.

-Now the Ranger had Rodriguez cornered.
-He also had the element of surprise on his side.
+Now the Ranger had Rodriguez cornered, and he also had the element of surprise on his side.
 So he carefully made his way to the cantina and barged in with pistol in hand.
 As he stood in front of the stunned Rodriguez, the Ranger said, “I know who you are, Jorge Rodriguez, and I have come to get back all the money you’ve stolen from the banks in Texas.
 Unless you give it to me now, I’m going to blow your brains out.”
 The Ranger thought he had Rodriguez right where he wanted him, but he didn’t realize the bandit couldn’t speak English, which put the two men at a communication impasse.